TechMediaToday

 The future of field services will unfold many aspects that are yet ambiguous, one thing that is certainly redefining, transforming, and perhaps leading the field services is the Internet of Things.

 IoT is very much intertwined into the future of field services.
-IoT’s capacity to connect the Internet to the physical world via ubiquitous sensors can resolve various operational challenges related to the field services.
+IoT’s capacity to connect the Internet via sensors can resolve various operational challenges related to the field services.

 Microsoft research states that the use of mobile solutions for managing field operations can show remarkable improvements like 65% improved customer service, 33% faster response to ad-hoc or unexpected events, 29% increased service requests, and 42% increased competition in services and products.